Hypertension is a hidden killer. With few, if any, symptoms it can remain undetected. Find out how home monitors are improving patient care.

 The accuracy of measurement depends on a number of factors.
 For example:

-- The body’s posture.
-For a wrist device the elbow should be bent slightly and the monitor held in chest-height (same level as the heart).
+- The body’s posture - For a wrist device, the elbow should be bent slightly and the monitor held at chest-height (same level as the heart).
 For upper arm devices the arm should be relaxed and placed on the table.

-- The environment.
-Stress will make blood pressure rise so the situation must be as relaxed as possible.
+- The environment - Stress will make blood pressure rise so ensure that the "measuring" situation is as relaxed as possible.
 Ambulatory blood pressure monitoring provides a more reliable measure of a patient’s blood pressure, as patients don’t experience the ‘white-coat effect’, which can overestimate readings, particularly in susceptible patients.
 However, clinical measurement of blood pressure is useful for screening and in the management of suspected and true hypertension.